Top boss for PTC a no-show at MTA meeting

 Despite threat from MTA, top boss for PTC a no-show; board 'disrespected'

-MTA Chairman Patrick Foye ultimately decided to allow the representatives from Siemens and their project partner Bombardier Transportation to address the numerous recent problems with the $1 billion positive train control project.
+MTA chairman Patrick Foye decided to allow the representatives from Siemens and Bombardier Transportation to address the recent problems with the $1 billion positive train control project.

 The CEO of the company behind many of the recent mistakes in the installation of federally mandated crash-prevention technology on the LIRR declined an invitation for a public face-off with MTA leaders Wednesday — a move that some agency officials construed as disrespectful.